Cacti/documentation/Data-Collectors.md

 for the entire system.

 In the edit page below, you can see what options are available when editing the **Main Data Collector**.
-It is important the the hostname used is resolvable by the **Remote Data Collectors**.
+It is important that the hostname used is resolvable by the **Remote Data Collectors**.

 ![Data Collectors Edit Main](images/data-collectors-edit-main.png)